SHSharkar/MCP-Mathematics/README.md

 ### Configuring Claude Desktop

-To enable MCP Mathematics in Claude Desktop, you'll need to modify your configuration file.
+To use MCP Mathematics with Claude Desktop, you'll need to update your configuration file.

 **Configuration file locations:**